grafana/alloy/docs/developer/adding-community-components.md

 * The component comes from [Opentelemetry's contrib repository][otel].
 * The component supports all the [platforms that Alloy supports][platforms].

+We are implementing a gradual rollout strategy for community components to allow for process refinement as needed.
+Even if a proposal meets all the established criteria, we may exercise caution in its acceptance to ensure a smooth integration process.

 ## Creating a proposal

 To create a proposal, submit a new issue in [Alloy's repo][issue] with the template `Community component proposal`.

 Make sure that the issue has the label `community-component` before submitting it.

+The proposal will go through our [review process][].
+Make sure that you use the [review template][] in your issue.

 ## Implementing the component